Wiggles and Giggles

 “A child will often pass gas before a bowel movement,” says Dr. Sonna.
 “This is a chance for the parent to point out that it smells like they have to go to the bathroom.
 These things help children establish connections.”

-Don’t forget that imitation is definitely the sincerest form of flattery when it comes to your children.
+Don’t forget that imitation is the sincerest form of flattery when it comes to your children.
 Telling your children when you feel like you have to pee or have a bowel movement is important modeling to help them understand how adults “decide” when they have to go, says Valre Welch, a pediatric nurse practitioner for Children’s Urology of Virginia.
+Use words they can understand like “My belly feels a little full and kind of funny when I have to go.”

 “The biggest issue with toilet training is just waiting until the child is actually ready so they truly recognize what’s going on and it’s not just the parents that are trained,” says Welch.
 “Also, get your caregiver and anyone else who is involved with your children to approach potty training the way you do, so there’s consistency for the child.”